 Tarmeko Spoon AS is a veneer producer specialised in production of rotary cut birch veneer.
-For us, everything starts with the birch logs.
+For us, the production starts with the birch logs.
 We are situated in Estonia where Silver birch (betula pendula) is the most common tree.
 We are FSC®-certified and always prefer log suppliers who support sustainable forestry.

 Logs to veneer

 The logs are soaked in a pool before the veneer can be peeled from them.